- Curriculum: Art, Dance & Music, History

 Computers & printers

 Before introducing the project with your class, make sure you are well briefed in fashion of the 1980's.
-Three helpful links: Fashion of the 1980's (great resource), "New Romantics & The 1980's", and "Fashion in the 1980's".
+A helpful link: "New Romantics & The 1980's".

 Open up a discussion about the decade of the 1980's.
 Discuss the economy, international and domestic politics, art, music, literature, culture.
 Use the resource links above to help you focus on topics that are both suitable and interesting to cover.